 I didn’t watch the film because it was clean or wholesome (it wasn’t), or because I’m a Lady Gaga fan (I’m definitely not), or because I’m a Bradley Cooper fan (although I am).
 I watched it because the story that Hubbell and Donohue put out in their free dance was deep and heartrending, and I needed to understand why.

-If you haven’t seen the film (and I’m NOT recommending that you DO) here’s the nutshell version of the story:
+If you haven’t seen the film here’s the nutshell version of the story:

 She ends up in the wings watching his performance when he basically drags her on stage and forces her to sing an arrangement he made for her song.
 They are overcome with emotion as together they belt out a stunning duet.
 Their performance goes viral online and, overnight, she is thrust into stardom.